dannykennedy/graphsby/_items/post-ossana-russ-interview.md

 Certainly, I'm not in opposition to having community close at hand in my small town, but it doesn't seem to · be happening.
 I don't know whether that's peculiar to me or...

-**R.O.:** DN: I don't believe so.
+**R.O.:** I don't believe so.
 I'm hearing everywhere I go that there is no such thing as community anymore, except when a crisis occurs.
 I am experiencing it myself.
 It's a great loss, whatever the causes.
 I wasn't I aware of how much I miss a sense of community until attending the gathering I mentioned earlier.
 The setting was on an island in British Columbia.
 There, most people do not have, nor need, cars.
 Every day was a celebration of people in the streets, walking and genuinely greeting one another.
 That in itself was incredibly nourishing and made me painfully nostalgic because that's the way it used to be...

 **R.L.:** I'm a strong believer in the *organicity* of community.
 The way in which community is genuinely formed is not to press the idea of community by saying we've got to have community and kind of force it in some way.
 That doesn't work.
 Community doesn't even mean that if you think about the word.
 The *munis* part of that word means "gift"; the *comm* part of it means "together."
 So community that is organically based is based on *what we give* to each other.
 When you give something to another person and that gift starts circulating - that's the key thing: the circulation of gifts - then, you have community.